-The University is operating in a partial online environment as of March 18, with reduced operations the week of March 23, 2020.
+The in-person event has been cancelled due to COVID-10.
+The University is operating in a partial online environment as of March 18.
 Starting March 30, 2020 and continuing at least to April 10, 2020, all classroom instruction will be conducted virtually.
 Click here for more information.

 8:45-9:00 Participants Log on

 11:00 am-12:30 pm Session 2: Research Careers Outside of Academia